Wellbeing and Pastoral Care

 Our form teachers are vitally important people in the lives of our children, and are the first point of contact for parents, for academic issues or for pastoral care.
 Your form teacher is your child’s champion, ensuring that he or she is making the most of every opportunity.
 Form teachers act on any concerns that may arise, and regular formal meetings ensure that the children’s progress is discussed and targets set.

 We have four school Houses – Austen, Dickens, Conrad and Chaucer – named after four famous authors who all had an association with Kent.
 All children in Years 1 – 6 belong to one of the Houses, as do all members of staff.
 The House system offers the children a chance to get to know each other throughout the age range.
-House sports events encourage teamwork as does the celebrated House Entertainments.
+House sports events encourage teamwork as does the celebrated House Jamboree.
 We also undertake occasional cross-curricular work in House groups and enjoy House lunches.

 Wellbeing – Rewards